Accurate Assessment Group

-As per 284.2 of the Municipal Government Act, Council is required to appoint, through resolution an independent third-party assessor for the County.
-Currently, the assessment function is contracted to Accurate Assessment Group (AAG), who performs all facets of the annual assessment process.
+The assessment function is contracted to Accurate Assessment Group (AAG).
+They performs all facets of the annual assessment process.
 AAG, as a qualified professional organization, ensures the County assessment base is fair, equitable and prepared as required through Provincial Legislation.
+As per 284.2 of the Municipal Government Act, Council is required to appoint, through resolution, an independent third-party assessor for the County.

 Accurate Assessment Group welcomes any questions regarding the assessment of your property.